duracelltomi/gtm4wp/readme.txt

 * post/page author ID and name
 * post/page ID
 * post types
+* post format
 * post count on the current page + in the current category/tag/taxonomy
 * custom terms associated with any post type
 * logged in status
 * logged in user role
 * logged in user ID (to track cross device behaviour in Google Analytics)
-* logged in user email address (to comply with [GTM terms of service](https://www.google.com/analytics/tag-manager/use-policy/) do not pass this on to Google tags)
+* logged in user email address (both unhashed and SHA256 hased values to be used with tracking)
 * logger in user creation date
 * site search data
 * site name and id (for WordPress multisite instances)